h2non/nar/README.md

 - Simple and featured command-line interface
 - Easy-to-use asynchronous programmatic API
 - Fully configurable from `package.json`
-- Built-in support for archive extraction
-- Built-in support for application execution
-- Built-in support for installating archives (like npm does)
-- Supports downloading and running archives from remote servers
-- Supports pre/post run hooks like [npm scripts][npm-scripts]
+- Supports pre/post run hooks based on [npm scripts][npm-scripts]
+- Can download and run archives from remote servers
-- Supports installing archives from local and remote servers (like npm does)
+- Can install archives from local and remote servers (like npm does)
-- Allows you to embed global dependencies
+- Can embed global dependencies
-- Allows you to embed dependencies by type
+- Can embed dependencies by type
-- Allows you to embed node/io.js binary for isolated runtime environments
+- Can embed node/io.js binary, supporting multiple versions
+- Can install archives like npm does
-- Allows youto create archives like executables binary containers
+- Can create archives like plain binaries (fully self-contained)
 - Integrable in your development workflow through [Grunt][grunt-plugin] or [Gulp][gulp-plugin]
 - Uses tarball bitstream with gzip compression/decompression
 - Transparent file checksum integrity verification